0.4.0 • Published 7 months ago

 param-enveloper

 This is a small library for automating changes to an AudioParam (like a signal's gain or frequency).
-It lets you schedule any series of ramps, sweeps, and delays, and then later cancel at any arbitrary time and schedule new changes, without causing discontinuities (i.e. audible clicks).
+It lets you schedule any series of ramps, sweeps, and delays, at arbitrary times, without causing discontinuities (i.e. audible clicks or glitches).

-(That may not sound like much, but suffice to say that the WebAudio API makes it very difficult, and this library makes it very easy.)
+(That may not sound like much, but suffice to say that the WebAudio API makes it difficult, and this library makes it easy.)

 Live demo